 General Note: For each port you can select whether or not to activate DTLS encryption.
 This enables streaming of non-encrypted streams on one port and encrypted streams on a separate port.
-Output ports Port The port that is used for the Output streams.
+Output Ports Port The port that is used for the Output streams.
 Displays the Output port(s).
 You can modify the port number and/or add additional ports by adding a "," between them.
 Adding additional ports may be necessary when there is a chance that the ISP will block a certain port.
 Click '+' to add additional ports.
 Default: 2077 IP Enter an IP address.
 The default enables Any IP address.
 DTLS Click the DTLS check box to activate DTLS automatic encryption of the streams. + (add ports) Click + to add additional ports.
 Note: For each port you can select whether or not to activate DTLS encryption.
 This enables streaming of non-encrypted streams on one port and encrypted streams on a separate port.
+MMT Ports Port The port that is used for the Output streams.
+Displays the Output port(s).
+You can modify the port number and/or add additional ports by adding a "," between them.
+Adding additional ports may be necessary when there is a chance that the ISP will block a certain port.
+Click '+' to add additional ports.
+Default: 2077 IP Enter an IP address.
+The default enables Any IP address.
+DTLS Click the DTLS check box to activate DTLS automatic encryption of the streams. + (add ports) Click + to add additional ports.
+Note: For each port you can select whether or not to activate DTLS encryption.
+This enables streaming of non-encrypted streams on one port and encrypted streams on a separate port.
 Limits Select to configure thresholds for generating an alarm.
 CPU [%] The CPU utilization threshold.
 If this limit is exceeded, the CPU indicator at the top of the screen will appear in red, and an alarm will be generated in the event log.
 Default: 90 Memory [%] The memory utilization threshold.
-If this limit is exceeded, the Memory indicator at the top of the screen will appear in red, and an alarm will be generated in the event log Default: 90 GPU [%] The GPU utilization threshold.
-If this limit is exceeded, the GPU indicator at the top of the screen will appear in red, and an alarm will be generated in the event log.
-Default: 0 Input Bandwidth [kbps] Bandwidth utilization threshold for input streams.
-Default: Unlimited.
-Output Bandwidth [kbps] Bandwidth utilization threshold for output streams.
-Default: Unlimited.
+If this limit is exceeded, the Memory indicator at the top of the screen will appear in red, and an alarm will be generated in the event log Default: 90